 Onboarding your new hire

 Set aside a good amount of time on their first day to welcome them properly.
-You don’t want them to feel like an inconvenience or a bother.
-Walk them through your operations, focussing on parts that affect customer support like order fulfilment and returns.
-If you’re working remotely, set up a Google Hangout or video call to chat.
+Walk them through your operations, focussing on parts that affect customer support, like order fulfillment and returns.
+If you’re working remotely, set up a Zoom call or video call to chat.

 Work through a few customer emails together.
 Explain your thought process as you type up a reply.
 Where do they need to go to get information about shipping or deliveries?
 What’s your return policy?
 It’s helpful to pull out emails (even ones you might have already answered) from situations that they might run into.
-That way, they can see how you’d respond and copy your response.
+That way, they can see how you’d respond and copy what you did.

 Once you’ve worked through a few common scenarios together, it’s time for them to dive in.
 Make sure they’re set up with all the tools they need, and then let them draft a few replies for you to approve.
 When they’re getting started, make sure you’re readily available to answer questions.
 Edit outgoing replies for tone and accuracy, and be sure to give specific feedback to your new employee.